"Has Paris reopened for travel?"

 In the wake of Europe's

-was imposed on March 16.
-In Paris, most shops and parks have reopened, the Seine
+on March 16.
+In Paris, most shops and parks reopened, the Seine embankments

-embankments can be visited freely, and public transportation is being restored.
+could again be visited freely, and public transportation was being restored.

 measures apply to most tourist and cultural attractions, with masks required in